Close Icon

 Wild Swimming near Keswick & North Lakes

 This beautiful lake is great for first-time wild swimmers.
-With no motorised crafts allowed, it’s one of the quieter spots in the national park.
+With no motorised crafts allowed only sailing yachts, it’s one of the quieter spots in the national park.

 Difficulty to lake: Easy